Skip to content

-Why was I lacking focus in my required task?
+Why am I lacking focus in my required task everyday?

 Not really.

-Was I a lover of pleasure rather than happiness?
+Am I a lover of pleasure rather than long term sustaining happiness?

-I had no idea but I felt like I was addicted to something, and it was a strange feeling.
+I have no idea but I felt like I am addicted to something, and it is a strange feeling when I don’t indulge on it.

-Now I firmly believe that addiction does not only indicate alcoholism and drug use, it also indicates lack of focus and concentration.
+Now I firmly believe that addiction does not only indicate alcoholism, smoking, and drug use, it also indicates lack of focus and concentration in my quality of life.

-I am re-examining my past life, my past activities and how I was spending my time.
+I am re-examining my current and past life, my activities and how I am spending my time over the years.

 These are some other forms of addiction that I have seen in my surroundings, in my family, in my close friend circle, and colleagues.

-Many are addicted to excessive web-surfing, they can’t stay even fifteen minutes without their smartphone.
-Smartphones are a tonic for them.
+Many are addicted to excessive web-surfing and social media, they can’t stay even five minutes without their smartphone.
+Smartphones are a tonic for them to pass time.

-Some are addicted to excessive texting, they enjoy chat rooms more than their spouses and family.
+Some are addicted to excessive texting and TikTok videos, they enjoy chat rooms and videos more than their kids, spouses, and family.

-Couple of my crazy friends are addicted to excessive sexting, let’s not go deeper, it’s self-understood.
+Couple of my crazy friends are on addiction of excessive sexting, let’s not go deeper, it’s self-understood.

-Two of my former colleagues are addicted to excessive twittering, whoa, they love that twitter-bird, how fast it flies.
+Two of my former colleagues are addicted to excessive twitting, whoa, they love that twitter-X, how fast it moves.

-I was addicted to excessive facebooking, contemplating its influence in my life, I decided to invest some money in Facebook stock.
-How far can I go?
+I accept, probably, I’m addicted to excessive facebooking, realizing its influence in my life, I decided to invest some money in Facebook stock.
+Though it is too late be in, but let’s see how far can I go?

-Everytime I surf, Facebook makes money, so why not take a small share of the profit?
+Every time I surf, Facebook makes money, so why not take a small share of profit myself?

-When I became an excessive facebooker, I began to live in the past and dream about the future because I have less time to do the real work at the present moment.
+When you become excessive social media user without clear intent, you begin to live in the past and dream about the future because you have less time to do the real work at the present moment.

-I used to open my facebook page to warm up my task but I never noticed the passing time.
+I used to open my facebook page to warm up my work but I never noticed that how much time I wasted even before to start my real work.

-Many years ago I had a family friend couple, who used to upload many happy moments pictures everyday on facebook.
+Many years ago I had a couple as a family friend, who used to upload many happy moments pictures everyday on facebook.

 My wife used to tell me how happy their relationship is.